-There is 2.5-fold increase risk adrenal crisis in patients who have Addison disease due to the autoimmune polyendocrine syndrome.
+There is a 2.5-fold increase risk of adrenal crisis in patients who have Addison disease due to the autoimmune polyendocrine syndrome.

 PAS-2 is diagnosed by occurrence in the same patient of at least 2 out of 3 manifestations including primary adrenal insufficiency (Addison disease), autoimmune thyroid disease-causing Grave disease or hypothyroidism and T1DM.
 Other endocrine and non-endocrine manifestations of PAS-2 are primary hypogonadism, myasthenia gravis and celiac disease, alopecia, vitiligo, pernicious anemia, idiopathic heart block, Stiff-man syndrome, Parkinson disease, IgA deficiency, serositis, dermatitis herpetiformis, idiopathic thrombocytopenia, and hypophysitis.

-Timely diagnosis of PAS-2 requires knowledge of the complete spectrum of this disease.
-Complete history and thorough physical exam may give important clues.
-In many cases, diagnosis of PAS-2 may be delayed due to the heterogeneous presentation.
+A timely diagnosis of PAS-2 requires knowledge of the complete spectrum of this disease.
+A complete history and thorough physical exam may give important clues.
+In many cases, the diagnosis of PAS-2 may be delayed due to the heterogeneous presentation.
 It is uncommon for these patients to have dysfunction of all 3 major endocrine organs simultaneously and there is usually a latent phase between the endocrinopathies.

 Patients with PAS-2 and their family members should be monitored long-term due to the risk of development of organ-specific dysfunction over time.
 Family members who are not affected with PAS-2 should watch for symptoms related to adrenal, thyroid and endocrine pancreatic dysfunction.
 Asymptomatic carriers should be followed on an annual basis.